 Stash Learn

-The Corrected 1099 form that you may receive in March replaces the form you should receive in February.
+IMPORTANT: The 1099 Correction document that you may receive in March replaces the form you receive in February.

-If you prefer filing your taxes early, it may be best to wait until you receive this form or consult a tax professional, since the IRS can fine you for filing your taxes twice.
+If you prefer filing your taxes early, it may be best to wait until you receive this form or consider filing an extension if you have any concerns.

 Why do I need this different form?